Commute time: All workers should have reasonable commutes.

 Strategy in Action

 Clayton County joins Atlanta’s regional transit system.
 Largely due to the advocacy of a broad community coalition, in 2014, voters in Clayton County, Georgia, located outside of Atlanta passed a one-cent sales tax to join the Metropolitan Atlanta Rapid Transit Authority (MARTA) and reestablish public transit services.
 The county had cut its three bus lines in 2010 amidst a budget crisis, stranding many residents — especially those without cars — from the jobs, businesses, and services in neighboring DeKalb and Fulton Counties.
 The sales tax revenue has funded 13 bus lines, connecting Clayton County to the rest of the region.
 Since Clayton County joined MARTA, annual ridership has increased between 12 and 17 percent.
-In 2018, MARTA’s board approved 10 additional bus lines and a new commuter rail line in the county.
-These additional routes are designed to connect areas of forecasted population and employment growth.
+MARTA is currently working on developing the Clayton County Operations and Maintenance (O&M) Facility which is expected to support 31 regional buses and create more than 700 jobs in Clayton County.
 Read more.

 Photo: Dennis Sylvester Hurd on Flickr